 It’s important to know that changing your Outlook password on a semiregular basis can protect your information more effectively.
 Even if you don’t want to change your info frequently, knowing how to do it is essential.
 Here are the steps you need to follow.

 Change your Outlook.com password

 Changing your password in the Outlook desktop client doesn’t change your email provider password.
-If you’re using an Apple, Yahoo, or Gmail email in Outlook, follow our guides on how to change your password with those services, then skip to the section directly below to learn how to change your credentials in the Outlook app itself.
+If you’re using an Apple, Yahoo, or Gmail email in Outlook, follow our guides on how to change your password with those services, then skip to the section directly below to learn how to alter your credentials in the Outlook app itself.
 Other email providers will require you to visit their respective websites to change your credentials there.

 Step 1: Log in to the Microsoft security page

 Visit Microsoft’s dedicated security page and sign in.
 Select Password Security from the dashboard, and follow the on-screen security instructions.